wycats/jquery-governance/doc/conflicts.markdown

 ## Implementation

-Create a new Conflict model that will track all the conflicts of interest for a motion.
+Create a new Conflict model that will track all the conflicts of interest for a motion (b and c from above).

-The Motion Discussion/Upvote form will have an additional input to allow a voting member to recuse themselves from the vote or log their conflict status.
-Ticking the box will bring up a popup menu where the voting member can select the appropriate conflict status.
+The Motion Discussion/Upvote form will have an additional input to allow a voting member to recuse themselves from the vote if they have a direct conflict of interest.

-The conflict statuses will be populated from the conflict_reasons table.
-This table will have an additional field to state whether the conflict reason is a direct or indirect conflict.

 Submitting the conflict status will add an entry in the conflicts table.

-A member could conceivably have multiple conflicts for a motion.

-Direct conflict: If you fall into the second or third conflict status, then you cannot vote.
-Your voting actions will not appear on the page.
-If you have already voted, then your vote will be deleted or nullified.

-Indirect conflict: If you are employed by the conflicting company, then you can vote.
-However, no more than 1/4 of the core team can be employed by the conflicting company and vote FOR the motion.
-Negative votes do not count against this total.

-### Indirect (voting) Conflicts

-- employed by the company

-### Direct (non-voting) Conflicts

-- have a significant financial interest in the company; or
-- have a fiduciary duty to the company, such as membership on the company's Board of Directors.
+A group of voters employed by the same company or with any other association in common fall into section e of the rule.
+No more than 1/4 of the affirmative votes can come from a single interest.

+The ActiveMemberships model will be used for these indirect conflicts, and voting members will be able to maintain their active memberships so that the votes can be properly counted.
+The model will be modified to include a company_id, and there will be a new Company table.
+This will allow a voting member to log multiple associations.

 ### The Models